 information on our Global Health

 Opportunities pages.
-General support from a number of entities, including Global Health Programs (GHP) is typically not tied to a specific site.
+General support from a number of entities, including The Center for Global Health (CGH) is typically not tied to a specific site.

 General information to review early in the planning process.
 Learn about health and safety related to your planned destination/s.
 Ensure that you have a passport that is valid for the duration of your trip plus six months beyond (required by some countries).
 Check on visa requirements months in advance.
 Review International SOS benefits and policy regarding post-exposure prophylaxis (in the event of exposure to blood or other body fluids.

 If you are approved to participate in a clinical activity in a low-resource area (including Botswana), it is important that you view these videos before departure.
 They were prepared for you by Penn faculty with support from The Center for Global Health.